CivicActions/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/Module-3/Sprint-1/Self-Paced Materials/1_Developing a Successful Acquisition Strategy.md

 ## Existing contracts

 What if an existing contract can provide what your agency needs?
-Not every need will, or should, result in a new contract, complete with all the planning, source selection (or J\&A), and review baggage that comes with a new acquisition.
+Not every need will, or should, result in a new contract, complete with all the planning, source selection (or J&A), and review baggage that comes with a new acquisition.
 There may already be an agency or interagency digital services contract in place, with allowed modifications, which will simplify finding the proper acquisition solution.
 Or, it may not.
 Even if a contract can be modified to obtain the product vision, a closer look at the details will help you determine.

 Consider what other agencies are doing: